 Pronunciation of 'Malvaceae'

 The word 'Malvaceae' refers to a family of flowering plants commonly known as the mallow family.
-It is pronounced as 'mal-VAY-see-ee' in English (en-US).
+It is pronounced as 'mal-VAY-see-ee' in English.

 Word Origin

-The term 'Malvaceae' originates from Latin, derived from 'malva,' meaning 'mallow,' which is a type of plant in this family.
+The term 'Malvaceae' originates from Latin, derived from 'malva,' meaning 'mallow,' which is a type of plant.

 Pronunciation Details